American-Style Cream Ale

 - Common Ingredients: American ingredients most commonly used.
 A grain bill of six-row malt, or a combination of six-row and North American two-row, is common.
 Adjuncts can include up to 20% maize in the mash, and up to 20% glucose or other sugars in the boil.
 Any variety of hops can be used for bittering and finishing.

 - Commercial Examples: Genesee Cream Ale, Liebotschaner Cream Ale, Little Kings Cream Ale, New Glarus Spotted Cow, Old Style, Sleeman Cream Ale

 Brewing Properties of American-Style Cream Ale

-The functional properties of brewing American-Style Cream Ale beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of American-Style Cream Ale beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.

 The International Bittering Units (IBU) scale is used to approximately quantify the actual (not perceived) bitterness of beer.